-Found in the trichomes in the plant, terpenes are known to play a key part on how the body processes cannabinoids and the overall effects of each strain.
+Found in the trichomes of the plant, terpenes are plant oils with unique aromas and distinctive flavors (pine, citrus, mint) and are known to play a key role on the overall effects of each strain.
 Terpenes also play a key role in differentiating the flavor and scent of marijuana.
-Some terpenes might promote relaxation, while others energy or focus, or a citrusy smell, while others pine, for example.
+Some terpenes might promote relaxation, while others energy or focus.

 Read more about terpenes: